lukso-network/docs/docs/standards/smart-contracts/lsp6-key-manager.md

 ) public
 ```

-Allows anybody to execute a payload on the **LSP0ERC725Account** contract, if they have a signed message from an executor.
+Allows anybody to execute a payload on the linked **LSP0ERC725Account**, if they have a signed message from an address with some permissions.

 To obtain a valid signature you must do the following: